ConservationMetrics/gc-scripts-hub/CONTRIBUTING.md

 Thank you for contributing to the GuardianConnector Scripts Hub project!
 Here are some conventions we use to smooth things along.

+# Use of LLMs

+Our team maintains a separate document, [`CONTRIBUTING_LLM_GUIDELINES.md`](CONTRIBUTING_LLM_GUIDELINES.md) that covers rules and best practices for human contributors using AI and LLMs in code, data work, and team communication.
+Its guidelines carry the same weight as the core guidelines below, while remaining a distinct file due to its length and specialized content.

+> [!IMPORTANT]
+> All contributors should read the [LLM Contributing Guidelines](CONTRIBUTING_LLM_GUIDELINES.md).

 # Using GitHub

 We use GitHub to host code, track issues, and accept pull requests.